-Ji, D., & Marshall, S.K. (in press).
+Ji, D., & Marshall, S.K.
+(2020).
 Guidelines for using administrative data from a measurement perspective: A Canadian child welfare case example.
 Social Work Research.

 Clark, B.A., Marshall, S.K., Saewyc, E.M.
 (2020).
 Hormone therapy decision-making processes: Transgender youth and parents.
 Journal of Adolescence, 79, 136-147. doi: 10.1016/j.adolescence.2019.12.016

 Coelho, J.S., Suen, J., Clark, B.A., Marshall, S.K., Geller, J., & Lam, P-Y. (2019).
 Eating disorder diagnoses and symptom presentation in transgender youth: A scoping review.
 Current Psychiatry Reports, 21, 107. doi: 10.1007/s11920-019-1097-x

 Tilton-Weaver, L.C., Marshall, S.K., & Svensson, Y. (2019).
 Depressive symptoms and non-suicidal self-injury during adolescence: Latent patterns of short-term stability and change.
 Journal of Adolescence, 75, 163-174. doi: 10.1016/j.adolescence.2019.07.013